ArthurZey/arthurzey.github.io/_pages/calendar.md

 last_modified_at: "2020-10-19"
 ---

-_Events from my personal calendar are accurate, but I have to manually synchronize work free/busy time (because infosec), so those events are not guaranteed to be up to date._
+_This view shows both personal and work events.
+Events from my personal calendar are accurate, but I have to manually synchronize work free/busy time (because infosec), so those events are not guaranteed to be up to date._

 [Schedule an appointment with me using Google Calendar.](https://calendar.google.com/calendar/render?action=TEMPLATE&add=arthurlz%40gmail.com){:target="&lowbar;blank"}